 The shore terrace and cliff (see pp. 6-10) are formed by the elevated fringing reef that grew round the island before the last negative movement of the shore-line took place.
 It is the most persistent of the terraces, and, with the exception of about a quarter of a mile in two localities, it runs round the whole island.
-In some places, as above mentioned, it may be in part formed by the volcanic and other rocks of the central nucleus, but elsewhere it may be described as consisting of a thin capping of coral limestone, resting on a foundation of course, varying in characters as the rocks composing those cliffs vary.
+In some places, as above mentioned, it may be in part formed by the volcanic and other rocks of the central nucleus, but elsewhere it may be described as consisting of a thin capping of coral limestone, resting on a foundation of consolidated talus derived from what are now the inland cliffs, and, of course, varying in characters as the rocks composing those cliffs vary.
 For instance, on the east coast, in the neighbourhood of the fresh-water stream both the talus foundations and the reef-limestone overlying it are full of blocks of basalt derived from the exposure on the slopes behind.